MARKETING GIMMICKS WEB HOSTING COMPANIES USE

 Not to mention that these accounts are aimed at small businesses, which if anything, have more trouble trying to come up with content to put on their websites than they do having to worry about running out of space!
 The typical small business website will use less than 50 megabytes in space – and they’ll have trouble filling that up!

-So, the offer of unlimited disk space is nothing more than something that sounds amazing but in reality is totally useless to the vast majority of small business website owners.
+So, the offer of unlimited disk space is nothing more than a gimmick that sounds amazing but in reality is totally useless to the vast majority of small business website owners.

 Same goes for unlimited bandwidth.
 Small businesses would love it if they had so much traffic that they needed more bandwidth, but instead, they struggle mightily to bring in a few hits a day.
 So for a host to offer unlimited disk space and bandwidth to a market they know will never come anywhere close to using even a small fraction of that – they know they’ll never incur any cost or liability by offering it.
 Because most of their clients will simply never be able to use it.